Sindhujav18/Flink-RT-Kafka-Java/README.md

 - We will start reading the streams from a given topic using kafka streams java class.

-- source code for kafka streams is
+- source code for kafka streams is [kafka-streams](https://github.com/Sindhujav18/flink-kafka-java/blob/main/kafka-streams)

+- After creating producer and streams java files, now start the zookeeper service, kafka server and create a topic in the local host.

+- Now run the producer class and Streams class in intelliJ IDE.

+Output snippet :